Prague Safety Guide

 Health, security, and travel safety information

-Prague is a safe city for tourists who exercise standard precautions against petty crime and common scams.
+Prague is very safe for tourists, but requires standard vigilance against petty theft and common scams in crowded areas.

 Emergency Numbers